Helium0/RestAssured/README.md

 # This is my another private project where I check my knowledge about API testing.
 For this purpose I used https://petstore.swagger.io/.

-So far I managed and created tests for simple CRUD user endpoints.
+So far I have managed and created tests for simple CRUD user endpoints.
-My goal is to extend those tests for the other user endpoints.
-Also I want to take care of on another areas like pet and store.
+My goal is to extend those tests for another user endpoints.
+Also I want to take care of different areas like pet and store endpoints.

-What I used in my project:
+# Technologies, tools and methodologies which I used:
 - Java programming Language
 - Selenium and Maven tools
 - OOP methodology